dnazarov1994/On-the-Map/README.md

 - Information Posting View: Allows the users specify their own locations and links with information.

 ## Functionality
-The map contain pins that show the location where other students have reported studying.
+The map contains pins that show the location where other students have reported studying.
 By tapping on the pin users can see a URL for something the student finds interesting.
 The user able to add his own data by posting a string that can be reverse geocoded to a location, and a URL.

 ## Data from network resources
 The app using data from two network resources: